wuyilingwei/wuyilingwei/README.md

 ## 💡 Views

-I support this LICENSE and actively apply it to my project[反 996 许可证](https://github.com/kattgu7/Anti-996-License/blob/master/LICENSE_CN_EN) (An open License add-on license that only authorizes use of the code by non-labor oppressive companies), We need a future that doesn't squeeze workers.
+I support this LICENSE and actively apply it to my project [反 996 许可证](https://github.com/kattgu7/Anti-996-License/blob/master/LICENSE_CN_EN) (An open License add-on license that only authorizes use of the code by non-labor oppressive companies), We need a future that doesn't squeeze workers.

 Does not support war - no matter which side.